 - BSc degree

-Andrew Wigfield is our Principal Consultant.
+Andrew Wigfield is one of our Project Team Leaders.
 Andrew has over 30 years’ experience in construction consultancy.
 He is an established team leader on project delivery and relationship building with project partners.
 Over the last 20 years, he has had extensive healthcare experience through multi appointments within the NHS, developing a thorough understanding of the supply chain and development partners.

 Andrew has worked as a client side quantity surveyor / cost advisor, employer’s agent, project manager, contract administrator and technical advisor.
 He has wide ranging skill sets and has developed a detailed understanding of construction financial and project management within the health sector, reporting to numerous primary and secondary care Clients and private sector Clients.